 6. Jodie Foster, Demi Moore and Nicole Kidman turned down the role of Jenny Curran, which ultimately went to Robin Wright.

 7. During the ping-pong matches, there was no ball; it was entirely CGI, animated in order to meet the actors' paddles.

 8. The park bench that Hanks sat on for most of Forrest Gump was located in historic Savannah, Georgia at Chippewa Square.
 Five benches were made for the film.
 When production was completed, one bench went to Savannah, one to the Smithsonian, two to Paramount Pictures and one to a security guard who was on patrol during filming.

 9. The famous running scene was actually inspired by a true event.
-In 1982, Louis Michael Figueroa (aged 16), ran from New Jersey to San Francisco for the American Cancer Society.
+In 1982, 16-year-old Louis Michael Figueroa ran from New Jersey to San Francisco for the American Cancer Society.

 12. The famous line "Hi my name is Forrest Gump.
 People call me Forrest Gump," was ad-libbed by Hanks while filming the scene.
 Director Robert Zemeckis liked it so much he kept it in the finished product.

 13. In order to depict Gump meeting deceased personages and shaking their hands, Hanks shot against a blue screen with reference markers.
 Archival footage was used and with the help of techniques like image warping, rotoscoping, chroma key and morphing, Hanks was integrated into it.